What is SNMP?

 What is MIB in SNMP?

-Rows are present in each MIB and each of them represent a series of info or settings belonging to an object.
+Rows are present in each MIB and each of them represents a series of information or settings belonging to an object.
 For instance, a row may contain a name, type, and current temperature of a hardware sensor; another may include the number of hardware ports, the max and current speed of each, and the firmware version in a switch.
 The more complex the device, the more digits are used to index all its features, metrics, and settings.

 Every vendor maintains and updates their MIBs.
 These are human-readable dictionaries that match the OIDs specific to the device in question.
-The protocol only needs OIDs to function, the MIBs are mostly there to inform the network administrators of what is to be found at every OID.
+The protocol only needs OIDs to function, the MIBs are mostly there to inform network administrators of what is to be found at every OID.

 SNMP get

 SNMP get is the simplest operation done in SNMP monitoring.
-The SNMP manager uses the get command to retrieve info from the agent by specifying the OID of what should be retrieved.
+The SNMP manager uses the get command to retrieve information from the agent by specifying the OID of what should be retrieved.
 An OID can be obtained for each SNMP get command, retrieving a single metric on each sweep.

 Depending on the version of the SNMP protocol used, a community string may also be necessary to authenticate with the agent.
 Commonly, it has to be provided.
 The address of the target devices is obviously needed.
 The agent will take care of retrieving the correct data at the desired OID.